The Tulsa and federal law enforcement forces, and the government's politicians.

 An agent on the FBI's Anti-Vigilante Task Force and Laurie Blake's partner in the Tulsa investigation.

-- Break the Haughty: In the penultimate Peteypedia memo, he states that his experience in Tulsa — culminating in a calamitous event which destroyed Greenwood and may or may not have killed Agent Blake — have forced him to rethink his blinkered assumptions about costumed heroes and the culture surrounding them.
+- Break the Haughty: In his final Peteypedia memo, he states that his experience in Tulsa has forced him to rethink his blinkered assumptions about costumed heroes and the culture surrounding them.

-- Ignored Expert: Despite having studied the history of masked vigilantes, and even wrote a dissertation on the police strike of '77, he's largely undervalued by the Bureau despite being part of an Anti-Vigilante Task Force.
-This is best exemplified in how he added an excerpt from Rorschach's journal in a presentation about the Seventh Kalvary only to be reprimanded.
+- Ignored Expert: Despite having studied the history of masked vigilantes, and even writing a dissertation on the police strike of '77, he's largely undervalued by the Bureau despite being part of an Anti-Vigilante Task Force.
+This is best exemplified in how he added an excerpt from Rorschach's journal in a presentation about the Seventh Kavalry only to be reprimanded.

 - MayDecember Romance: He has a one night stand with Laurie.